Vokerlee/compiler-course-mipt/5. nCPU/README.md

 Also there is a disassembler program, which generates code of the program, using just binary code, created by compiler `asm.exe`.

-As an example, let's consider the following example: first create `proga.vasm` (.vasm is Vokerlee assembler) with such code:
+As an example, let's consider the following: first create `proga.vasm` (.vasm is Vokerlee assembler in decryption) with such code:

 ```asm
 push 7